The Quarter Shrinker uses a technique called high-velocity

 This is a "high energy rate" metal forming process that was originally

 Grumman, and Maxwell Technologies (now a subsidiary of General Atomics).

 High energy rate processes apply a large amount of energy into a workpiece during a very short interval of time.
-The approach uses pulsed power, quickly discharging high energycapacitors through a coil of wire to generate a brief, but extremely powerful, rapidly-changing magnetic field which reshapes the coin.
+EM forming uses pulsed power technology to quickly discharge high energycapacitors through a coil of wire to generate a brief, but extremely powerful, rapidly-changing magnetic field which reshapes the coin.
 Although electromagnetic forming works best with metals that have good electrical conductivity (such